rune-rs/rune/book/src/functions.md

 == () (8.437ms)
 ```

-Depending on who you talk to, this is either the best things since sliced bread
+Depending on who you talk to, this is either the best thing since sliced bread
 or quite scary.
 It allows for a larger ability to express a program, but at the
 same time it can be harder to reason on what your program will do.